 You've seen the commercial for years, you've probably made comparisons between the two.
 Butter or Parkay?
 Of course, REAL butter is the best.
 Here's another one.
 Sweet Tea with REAL sugar or Nutrasweet?
 REAL sugar of course!!
 Substitutes for the real thing have become a way of life and the desire to make something "just as good" as the real thing is going to keep being a way of life.
-A substitute is something or someone that takes the place of something else It's not the original or pure thing, it is a substitute or copy for the real thing.
+A substitute is something or someone that takes the place of something else.
+It's not the original or pure thing, it is a substitute or copy for the real thing.

 More and more "substitutes" have been introduced into our culture, to the point that the real thing is much harder to find and more expensive or valued when you do find it.